Sexual Minorities Uganda: History

 In 2017, Lehendakari Iñigo Urkullu of the Basque Government presented SMUG with the René Cassin award.

 In August 2022, SMUG was ordered by the Ugandan government to immediately shut down.
 The government said that SMUG had failed to properly register its name with the National Bureau for Non-Governmental Organizations.
 The NGO Bureau issued a statement saying that SMUG's registration attempt in 2012 was rejected because its full name was deemed "undesirable".
 In response to the shutdown order, executive director Frank Mugisha called it "a clear witch hunt rooted in systematic homophobia, fuelled by anti-gay and anti-gender movements."
-This was after numerous attempts to register the Organization in order to continue serving and representing the LGBTQ+ community.
-Even though they are deemed unconstitutional per parliament advocacy, the organization does not only represent individuals of the LGBT community, they also help protect basic human rights that have been an issue in marginalized communities.
+This was after numerous attempts to register the organization in order to continue serving and representing the LGBTQ+ community.
+The organization was deemed unconstitutional per parliament advocacy.
+SMUG represented individuals of the LGBTQ+ community and helped protect basic human rights that have been an issue in marginalized communities.

 On May 26, 2023, the Anti-Homosexuality Act, 2023 was signed into law by the President of Uganda, Yoweri Museveni.
 The law states that any individual who has sexual relations with another of the same sex can be incarcerated for life or, in some circumstances, receive the death penalty.
 This drew widespread international condemnation, with human rights organizations, Western governments, and activists criticizing the law as a violation of basic human rights, and expressing concern about the potential consequences for the LGBTQ+ community.
 The law reflects strong anti-LGBTQ+ sentiments in Uganda where homosexuality is often viewed as culturally unacceptable and against religious beliefs.
 Despite international pressure, Ugandan lawmakers argued that the legislation was necessary to protect the country's cultural values and children from these influences.